digitalpardoe/set_icon/README.markdown

 Disclaimer
 ----------
-Not much to say here, my Objective-C and Cocoa skills were better when I was writing this, compared to my initial attempts in iSyncIt at least, I still make no gurantees however, that any of the code you see here is 'correct', it is simply 'working'.
+Not much to say here, my Objective-C and Cocoa skills were better when I was writing this, compared to my initial attempts in iSyncIt at least, I still make no guarantees however, that any of the code you see here is 'correct', it is simply 'working'.

 Useful Bits